Roman Polanski sexual abuse case: Conviction and flight

 Polanski fled initially to London on February 1, 1978, where he maintained a residence.
 A day later he traveled on to France, where he held citizenship, thus avoiding the possibility of extradition to the United States by the United Kingdom.
 Consistent with its extradition treaty with the US, France can refuse to extradite its own citizens, and an extradition request later filed by US officials was denied.
 Polanski has never returned to England and later sold his home there.
 The US could still request the arrest and extradition of Polanski from other countries should he visit them, and Polanski has avoided visits to countries (such as the UK) that were likely to extradite him.
-In 1979, Polanski gave a controversial interview with novelist Martin Amis in which, discussing his conviction, he said "If I had killed somebody, it wouldn't have had so much appeal to the press, you see?
+In 1979, Polanski gave a controversial interview with novelist Martin Amis in which, discussing the case, he said "If I had killed somebody, it wouldn't have had so much appeal to the press, you see?
 But ... fucking, you see, and the young girls.
 Judges want to fuck young girls.
 Juries want to fuck young girls.
 Everyone wants to fuck young girls!"
 In 1983, Polanski told journalist Clive James that "I like the girls of that age.
 And because the girls of that age, for some reason like me."
 Later in this interview James asked, "Granted that you have this interest in young girls, and have never concealed that you have this interest in young girls, wasn't an incident like the one that happened more or less bound to happen eventually?" and Polanski responded, "Looking back at it, it probably was bound to happen, yes."

-Original reactions to his flight

-Filmmaker Joseph Losey (who exiled himself to the UK after being blacklisted by HUAC) responded to Polanski's flight by saying "I have not contacted him – and I'm not going to."
-Actor Robert Stack called his flight "a coward's way out", and then added "the ranks are closing in on him".